stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 You will typically retrieve an `Application` referenced from another resource, for example using the `application` property of the `Account` resource.

 You can also directly retrieve a specific application using the `href` (REST URL) value.
-For any application, you can [find the application href](#LocateAppURL) in the Stormpath console.
+For any application, you can [find the application href](#locate-the-application-rest-url) in the Stormpath console.

-After you have the `href` it can be loaded directly as an object instance by retrieving it from the server, using the client:
+After you have the `href` it can be loaded directly as an object instance by retrieving it from the server, using the `client`:

 	application_href = 'https://api.stormpath.com/v1/applications/APP_UID_HERE'
 	application = client.applications.get(application_href)

 ### Register an Application

-To authenticate a user account in your [application](#Application), you must first register the application with Stormpath.
+To authenticate a user account in your [application](#applications), you must first register the application with Stormpath.

 To register an application you must create it from the client instance: